mitre/caldera/README.md

 > Perform reconnaissance on a compromised OSX laptop.
 Your employer needs a list of the user’s preferred WIFI networks to perform surveillance on them.
 Grab this list and collect anything else you can, then get out of town.
 Quickly.
 Leave no trace.
 There is one caveat: the laptop’s AV scans the machine in full every minute.
 You must complete this mission in less than 60 seconds.

-Start by booting up the core system and the terminal view on your OSX laptop.
+Start by booting up the core system.
 ```
 python server.py
-python app/terminal/terminal.py
 ```

 Then start a 54ndc47 agent on the same machine.